Nagoya, Batam

 Nagoya, officially Lubuk Baja, is a district (kecamatan) in Batam, Indonesia, covering 11.426 square kilometers.
-The population was 80,780 in 2010 Census.
+The population was 80,780 in 2010 Census, while the official estimate of population was 86,277 in mid 2022.
 However, like other fastest growing cities, Batam Island is becoming a continuous urban sprawl, making its districts denser.

 History

 The town was dubbed "Nagoya" after the Japanese city by Japanese engineers from the Taisei Corporation, who came to Batam in the 1970s to work on infrastructure projects.

 Governance

 The district (kecamatan) of Lubuk Baja, Batam, is divided into five villages (desa or kelurahan).
 These are: